ShixiongQi/shixiongqi.github.io/_pages/about.md

 Recent News
 ------
+- (Mar.
+2024) L26GC has been accepted to IEEE Internet Computing.
 - (Feb.
 2024) LIFL has been accepted to MLSys 2024!
 - (Feb.
 2024) Received the Dissertation Completion Fellowship Award.
 Thanks UCR!
 - (Jan.
 2024) An extended version of SPRIGHT has been accepted to IEEE/ACM Transactions on Networking.